Veryan4/truba/helm/README.md

 ### Minikube

-Minikube will configure your kubectl in order to access the cluster.
+Minikube will configure your kubectl to access the cluster.

 Minikube will need to be started whenever the computer/server is restarted.
 To that end the `./minikube.service` file is provided for linux distros.
 It will need to be added to the `/etc/systemd/system` direcotry, and you will then need to run `systemctl enable minikube.service` for minikube to start on boot.